 1. Just head over to Pinterest.

-2. Pin a promotional image of your webinar and link it directly to the registration page.
+2. Pin a promotional image of your webinar and link it directly to the landing page.

 #7 SEO and Blogging

-Don’t underestimate the power of SEO.
+Don’t underestimate the power of SEO in promoting your webinar.
 A well-written blog post with relevant keywords can easily be as effective as a dedicated landing page, and often more so thanks to the value your reader gets out of it.

-Write and schedule one blog post each week for the three weeks prior to your webinar, on the same topic as your webinar.
+Write and schedule one blog post each week for the three weeks prior to your webinar, on the same point as your webinar topic.

 Every 400-500 words, insert a link to your webinar’s registration page (a 1500 word article should have two links in the body and one at the end) .